-The impact that a high app uninstall rate has on rankings on Google Play and the Apple App Store.
+The impact that a high app uninstall rate has on rankings on Google Play and the Apple App Store [is significant].
 That’s something to take incredibly seriously, since it has an impact not just on the users you’ve already acquired, but also on future users that you hope to acquire organically.

-Regardless of whether the app install came from an organic or paid source, it’s important to track and attribute each customer’s journey in order to prioritize marketing efforts.
-In addition, a marketing attribution provider helps determine the exact ROI of each marketing channel.
+Regardless of whether app installs come from an organic or paid source, it’s important to track and attribute each customer’s journey in order to prioritize marketing efforts.
+In addition, a marketing attribution provider like Singular helps determine the exact ROI of each marketing channel.

 How Singular helps with organic installs